 All allegations of sexual abuse will be investigated promptly, thoroughly, and objectively.
 If sufficient evidence exists, we will seek criminal charges against the offender.

 How do I report a PREA violation?

-Every employee of the CCSO will accept reports directly from inmates.
-We will also accept reports from outside of the CCDOC from discharged inmates or from third parties, including family members, friends and attorneys.
+Every employee of the CCSO will accept reports directly from individuals in custody.
+We will also accept reports from outside of the CCDOC from discharged individuals in custody or from third parties, including family members, friends and attorneys.
 A report can be made by sending an email to CCSO.PREA@ccsheriff.org.
 The person making the report should provide as much of the following information as possible:

-- Name of the victim, with inmate number
+- Name of the victim, with individual in custody number

 - Name of the offender, if known